Thokas99/Laboratory_of_Mathematical_Modelling/README.md

 - [Nicola Perotti](https://github.com/nicolaperotti)

 ## Description
-This project includes two implementations of compartmental models starting from the real data presented in the article cited above:
+This project includes two implementations of compartmental models starting from the real data presented in the article cited above.

 <div align="center">
   <img src="Graphs/infected_over_the_months_for_each_year.png" alt="Infected Over the Months for Each Year">
 </div>

 The first implementation is a deterministic SIR (Susceptible-Infectious-Recovered) model, which simulates the spread of an infectious disease over time using a system of ordinary differential equations (ODEs).

 <div align="center">
   <img src="Graphs/2Det_solve_ivp_I(t).png" alt="2Det_solve_ivp_I(t)">
 </div>

 The second implementation introduces a stochastic element by utilizing the Euler-Maruyama method to simulate a stochastic differential equation (SDE) model.
 This extended model also represents the spread of an infectious disease within the SIR framework, incorporating stochastic perturbations in the transmission rate and birth rate.